DongzeHE/scpca-docs/docs/getting_started.md

 In both the `filtered.rds` and `processed.rds` files, cells are flagged for removal based on ADT-level QC statistics in the alternative experiment's `discard` column as calculated by [`DropletUtils::CleanTagCounts()](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
 This column contains values `FALSE` for cells that should not be removed and `TRUE` for cells that should be removed.

-To filter cells based on ADT counts, for example in the `filtered.rds` object, use the following commands:
+If starting with the `filtered.rds` file instead, cells will need to be filtered based on ADT counts using the following commands:

 ```r
 # First, you can see cells should be removed (`TRUE`) vs. kept (`FALSE`)